Product Guide

 Customer Details

-Every order records the customer's name and email address as provided during checkout.
-This information lets you identify who made the purchase and reach out to them if needed.
-The email address is the same one used to deliver the product and send the order confirmation.
+Every order records the customer's name and email address from checkout.
+This lets you identify who made the purchase and reach out if needed.

 Product

-The order shows which product was purchased, including the product name.
-If you sell multiple products, this makes it easy to see which items are driving the most sales.
+The order shows which product was purchased.
+If you sell multiple products, this makes it easy to spot which items drive the most sales.

 Amount

-The order amount is displayed in the currency the customer paid in.
-This is the total amount charged to the customer's card, including the full product price.
-Each order shows a single product purchase -- if a customer buys multiple products, each purchase creates a separate order.
+The order amount is displayed in the currency the customer paid in -- the total charged to their card.
+Each product purchase creates a separate order, even if a customer buys multiple products.

 Payment Status

-The payment status indicates where the transaction stands in the payment lifecycle.
-There are four possible payment statuses:
+The payment status shows where the transaction stands.
+There are four possible statuses:

-• Pending -- The payment has been initiated but not yet completed.
-This status is typically short-lived and appears while the payment is being processed by Stripe.
-In most cases, pending orders resolve to succeeded or failed within seconds.
+• Pending -- Payment initiated but not yet completed.
+This is typically short-lived and resolves to succeeded or failed within seconds.

-• Succeeded -- The payment was processed successfully and the funds have been charged to the customer's card.
-This is the normal, expected status for completed purchases.
+• Succeeded -- Payment processed successfully and the customer's card has been charged.
 Succeeded orders proceed to fulfillment.

-• Refunded -- The payment was originally successful but has since been refunded through Stripe.
-The funds have been returned to the customer's card.
-See Handling Refunds and Issues for more details on the refund process.
+• Refunded -- Payment was successful but has since been refunded through your payment provider.
+See Handling Refunds and Issues for details.

 Fulfillment Status

-The fulfillment status tracks whether the product has been delivered to the customer.
-There are four possible fulfillment statuses:
+The fulfillment status tracks whether the product has been delivered.
+There are four possible statuses:

-• Pending -- The order has been received but fulfillment has not started yet.
-This is the initial status immediately after payment.
+• Pending -- Order received but fulfillment hasn't started yet.

-• Processing -- The fulfillment process is underway.
-For digital products with automatic delivery, this status is typically very brief as the system prepares and sends the download link.
+• Processing -- Fulfillment is underway.
+For automatic delivery products, this is typically very brief.

-• Completed -- The product has been successfully delivered to the customer.
-For download products, this means the customer has received their download link via email.
-For manual delivery products, this means you have confirmed delivery.
+• Completed -- Product successfully delivered.
+For downloads, the customer has received their link via email.
+For manual delivery, you've confirmed delivery.

-• Cancelled -- The fulfillment was cancelled.
-This can happen if the payment fails after initial processing or if the order is refunded before delivery.
+• Cancelled -- Fulfillment was cancelled, usually because the payment failed or the order was refunded before delivery.

 Date

-Each order records the date and time it was placed, giving you a chronological record of all your sales activity.
+Each order records the date and time it was placed, giving you a chronological record of all sales.

 Image